Pat Downey (wrestler): Submission grappling career

 In February 2020, Downey competed at a special event where he faced the often referred as "Greatest Submission Grappler of All Time" Gordon Ryan in two matches, one consisting of wrestling rules and the other of grappling rules.
-In the grappling match, the unexperienced Downey tapped out to a half nelson hold.
-He was then slated to face Nick Rodriguez with submission grappling rules on March, in a rematch from their freestyle wrestling match in 2019, but the event was cancelled due to the COVID-19 pandemic.
+In the grappling match, Downey was submitted via a half nelson hold.
+He was then slated to face Nick Rodriguez with submission grappling rules in March, in a rematch from their freestyle wrestling match in 2019, but the event was cancelled due to the COVID-19 pandemic.

-Downey made his return to the sport at Subversiv 5 on May 1, 2021, defeating Rasheed Perez by unanimous decision and scoring a highlight reel suplex.
-Downey then competed at the prestigious Third Coast Grappling Middleweight Grand Prix on June 19, being eliminated in the first match by multiple time color belt World Champion Pedro Marinho.
+Downey made his return to the sport at Subversiv 5 on May 1, 2021, defeating Rasheed Perez by unanimous decision.
+Downey then competed at the Third Coast Grappling Middleweight Grand Prix on June 19, being eliminated in the first match by Pedro Marinho.
 He was then scheduled to compete at a Sub Spectrum event on August 14, one day after a wrestling match with Kyven Gadson, but did not show up to either event.

 Downey competed in the over 80 kg division of the Craig Jones Invitational on August 16–17, 2024.
 He defeated Luke Rockhold by decision in the opening round and lost to Adam Bradly in the quarter-final by decision.
 He was later awarded the first stripe on his Brazilian jiu-jitsu white belt after the performance.

 Downey entered the IBJJF No Gi World Championship 2024 as a blue belt.
 He won all five matches but was disqualified in the final due to unsportsmanlike conduct after a fight broke out between him and his opponent.
 Downey was later suspended from IBJJF competition for five years as a result of his conduct.

 Downey competed against Andre Petroski in the co-main event of Fury Pro Grappling 12 on December 28, 2024.
 He won the match by golden score in overtime.
 Downey entered the Mat Assassin Grand Prix on January 19, 2025.
 He won his first two matches before being submitted in the semi-finals.

 Downey was scheduled to face Deron Winn in a no gi submission grappling superfight at Spokane Submission Series 4 on March 1, 2025.
 Both Downey and Winn withdrew from the match.